eletronita/stm32/README.md

 # stm32
-In this repository we are all the projects and libraries for the stm32 microcontrollers created by @eletronita.
+In this repository there are all the projects and libraries for the stm32 microcontrollers created by @eletronita.

 We have organized the folders by the stm32 series.
 So we have folders for each of the following series.